laminlabs/lamin-blog/docs/lakehouse-benchmarks.md

 ## Queries

 The 1000 Genomes Project[^1000g] recently expanded its high-coverage sequencing cohort to 3202 individuals worldwide to build a comprehensive atlas of human genetic variation.
-In this post, we will look at its tabular datasets, created by calculating statistical properties of human genetic variants based on the raw genome sequences.
-In one dataset, we look at specific variants (CNVs) called for each individual.
-Because CNVs are relatively rare per person, this dataset totals just 4.86M rows.
-In a second dataset, we look at a population-level catalog of all unique variants (CNVs, SNVs, and Indels) found across the entire project.
-Grouping this data **by chromosome** yields 26 files parquet files with 88M total rows.
+In this post, we will look at its tabular datasets, which record human genetic variants observed in the raw genome sequences.
+These variants include Copy Number Variants (CNVs), Single Nucleotide Variants (SNVs), and small insertions/deletions (Indels).
+In one dataset, we look at CNVs called for each individual.
+Because CNVs are relatively rare per person, this dataset totals just 4.86M rows across 3201 files.
+In a second dataset, we look at a population-level catalog of all unique variants — CNVs, SNVs, and Indels — found across the entire project.
+Grouping this data by chromosome yields 26 parquet files with 88M total rows.

 | #     | Observations       | File grouping  | Rows  | Files | Example columns                          | UID                |
 | ----- | ------------------ | -------------- | ----- | ----- | ---------------------------------------- | ------------------ |